ota-meshi/eslint-plugin-toml/docs/rules/indent.md

   - error
   - 2 # number of spaces or "tab"
   - subTables: 0
+    keyValuePairs: 0
 ```

 - Number option ...
 The number of spaces used for indentation.
 - `"tab"` ...
 Use tabs for indentation.

 - `subTables` ...
 The multiplier of indentation for sub-tables.
+Default is `0`.
+- `keyValuePairs` ...
+The multiplier of indentation for key/value pairs.
 Default is `0`.

 ## :couple: Related rules